FancyPandaSoftworks/assignment3/README.md

 I am not going to give you a complete tutorial, but just some basics that you may need.
 However, as the whole world is using Github it would be nice if you are able to master it.

+So open command anywhere you want, preferably the file you want to download the Github project.

 ## How to download
 You have two ways: One is clicking on the green button (code) and click download zip.
 But what people mostly do is to use the following command: